SalomePlatform/adao/doc/en/ref_algorithm_3DVAR.rst

-    This key indicates the type of simulation, linear (with the tangent observation operator applied to perturbation increments around the optimal state) or non-linear (with standard observation operator applied to perturbated states), one want to do for each perturbation.
+    This key indicates the type of simulation, linear (with the tangent observation operator applied to perturbation increments around the optimal state) or non-linear (with standard observation operator applied to perturbed states), one want to do for each perturbation.
 It changes mainly the time of each elementary calculation, usually longer in non-linear than in linear.
 This option is useful only if the supplementary calculation "SimulationQuantiles" has been chosen.
 The default value is "Linear", and